Federal Reserve's favored inflation gauge shows price pressures easing as rate cuts near

 Reductions in the Fed’s benchmark interest rate should, over time, reduce borrowing costs for a range of consumer and business loans, including mortgages, auto loans and credit cards.

+“The end of the Fed’s inflation fight is coming into view,” Ben Ayers, senior economist at Nationwide, an insurance and financial services provider, wrote in a research note.
+“The further cooling of inflation could give the Fed leeway to be more aggressive with rate declines at coming meetings.”

+Ayers said the decline in savings suggests that consumers will have to pull back on spending soon, potentially slowing economic growth in the coming months.

-Consumers are still willing to boost their spending, fueling steady growth in the economy.
-On Thursday, the government revised its estimate of growth in the April-June quarter to a healthy annual rate of 3%, up from 2.8%.
+At the same time, the economy is still expanding at a healthy pace.
+On Thursday, the government revised its estimate of growth in the April-June quarter to an annual rate of 3%, up from 2.8%.